 Other activities in Mahale Mountains

 Mahale is not just a chimpanzee destination.
 The place is beyond beautiful and there’s a lot of things to do.

 A regular day in Mahale starts with a breakfast by the lake, followed by the chimpanzee trekking.
-After lunch, these are some of the activities you can do:
+After lunch, these are some of the activities this place offers:

 - Swimming: actually it’s not safe to swim on the private beach – there can be crocodiles!
 It’s possible to sail offshore to swim safely where the lake Tanganyika is deeper.
 The temperature of the water was really nice and the views were wonderful.

 - Kayaking: after trekking, this is the best sport you can practice in Mahale!

 - Traditional fishing: you can have a hands on experience and learn how to fish in the traditional way in Tanganyika lake.